-At this time there is no FDA approved dry macular degeneration treatment that can reverse your condition.
-However, there are actions you can take to halt or slow the progression of your retinal disease.
+There are actions you can take to slow the progression of your retinal disease.
 They are:

 "Almost every single one of the risk factors we have for macular degeneration can be linked to free radicals," according to Dr. Lylas Mogk, Director of the Visual Rehabilitation and Research Center of the Henry Ford Health System.